Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 The Trust offers Second Chance Education Study Awards, Research Awards, and Specific Purpose Awards.
 Applications for all awards open 1 March and in April each year.

-Various bursaries are available throughout the year.
+Various scholarships and bursaries are available throughout the year.

 The Zonta club offers a $2000 scholarship to Whangarei-based women (20+ years) who are currently studying.
 Applications generally close end of September.
 Visit their Facebook page for further information.